by Martin Maenza, partially adapted from “Together Again for the First Time,” Hawk and Dove #2, by Barbara and Karl Kesel and Rob Liefeld

 Before the car started to pull away, the attendant went back around and saw the handle out of the cradle.
 “Hey, wait a second…”

-The red-haired man smiled wickedly, slammed the car into drive, threw a lit cigarette out the open window, and gunned the engine.
+The reddish-blond-haired man smiled wickedly, slammed the car into drive, threw a lit cigarette out the open window, and gunned the engine.
 The car reached the edge of the parking lot before the burning smoke hit the gasoline-covered ground.

 In an instant, the gas ignited, and the flames raced to the pumps.
 The entire gas island exploded in a fiery ball of flame that engulfed the shocked attendant as well.